 Here are a few possible solutions that may help prevent further damage & lessen symptoms:

-- Wearing a mouth guard or occlusal guard can restricts jaw muscle movement or just protect your teeth.
+- Wearing a mouth guard or occlusal guard will protect your teeth from further damage as long as you are wearing it.

 - Hypnotherapy, biofeedback, cognitive behavioral therapy and meditation are all excellent stress management techniques.